ibm-cloud-docs/openshift/openshift_ingress_roks4.md

 ### Multiple domains within a project
 {: #multi-domains-project}

 Within an individual project, you can use one domain to access all the apps in the project.
-If you want to use different domains for the apps within an individual project, use a wildcard domain.
+If you want to use different domains for apps in one project, use a wildcard domain.
 When a wildcard domain is registered, multiple subdomains all resolve to the same host.
 Then, you can use one resource to specify multiple subdomain hosts within that resource.
 Alternatively, you can create multiple Ingress resources in the project and specify a different subdomain in each Ingress resource.
 {: shortdesc}

 ![One resource is required per project](images/cs_ingress_single_ns_multi_subs.svg){: caption="One resource is required per project" caption-side="bottom"}